 Humanitarian (Disaster) Response

-If you desire to serve on a future humanitarian response team, please begin the application process early.
-Using our pre-vetted roster helps us to be one of the first on the scene providing immediate care.
+If you desire to serve on a future humanitarian response team, begin the application process now.

 |Departure Dates:||As needed, must be able to deploy within 24-72 hours of notice|